Need To Track A Submarine? A Harbor Seal Can Show You How

 Subsequent research showed that the seal used its whiskers as sensors to detect the flow patterns.

-Eva Kanso is a professor of aerospace and mechanical engineering at the University of Southern California.
-She's interested in how animals use water flows to guide their behavior.
+Eva Kanso, a professor of aerospace and mechanical engineering at the University of Southern California, is interested in how animals use water flows to guide their behavior.
 It's an academic puzzle for Kanso, but a very real, very practical question for a harbor seal.

 "The animal wants to understand — is it a prey that created this vortex, or is it a predator that created this flow pattern?" she says.